getify/Functional-Light-JS/ch5.md

 My conclusion: `PI` here is not a violation of the spirit of minimizing/avoiding side effects (or causes).
 Nor is the `bar(x)` call in the previous snippet.

 In both cases, `PI` and `bar` are not part of the state of the program.
-They're fixed, non-reassignable ("constant") references.
+They're fixed, non-reassigned references.
 If they don't change throughout the program, we don't have to worry about tracking them as changing state.
 As such, they don't harm our readability.
 And they cannot be the source of bugs related to variables changing in unexpected ways.

 **Note:** The use of `const` above does not, in my opinion, make the case that `PI` is absolved as a side cause; `var PI` would lead to the same conclusion.
 The lack of reassigning `PI` is what matters, not the inability to do so.
 We'll discuss `const` in a later chapter.